🧱

 .agg(_sum("revenue").alias("total_revenue"))

-# Rank within each category
+# Step 2: Rank within each category

 w = Window.partitionBy("category").orderBy(col("total_revenue").desc())